By Andrew Tucker, Director, thinc.

 In his 1946 essay “Politics and the English Language”, Orwell wrote: “In our time, political speech and writing are largely the defence of the indefensible.
 Things like the continuance of British rule in India, the Russian purges and deportations, the dropping of the atom bombs on Japan, can indeed be defended, but only by arguments which are too brutal for most people to face, and which do not square with the professed aims of political parties.
 Thus political language has to consist largely of euphemism, question-begging and sheer cloudy vagueness.”

-For five decades, the European elite has been using language to condition ordinary Europeans to believe that all of the land outside the Green Line – including the Old City of Jerusalem, and many other areas of great historical and religious significance to the Jewish people – is “Palestinian” and that Jews have no connection with the land.
+For five decades, ordinary Europeans have been conditioned to believe that all of the land outside the Green Line – including the Old City of Jerusalem, and many other areas of great historical and religious significance to the Jewish people – is “Palestinian” and that Jews have no connection with the land.
 This is being enforced at the national level.
 Repeated often enough, people believe it.
-And then those who challenge this Doublespeak are branded as liars.
+Then those who challenge this Doublespeak are branded as liars.

-Now Big Brother in Brussels is using law to impose its Newspeak.
-European importers are not allowed to call Judea and Samaria “Judea and Samaria”, and are being compelled to brand Israelis carrying on productive activities as “illegal”.
+According to the European Commission, European importers are not allowed to call Judea and Samaria “Judea and Samaria”, and must brand Israelis carrying on productive activities as “illegal”.

 EU Regulation 1169/2011